 The goal of the Mack Fellowship program is to promote and enhance the community of IU faculty engaged in the scholarship of teaching and learning, often known as SoTL.
 The Mack Fellows’ work is at the very core of the mission of Indiana University’s Mack Center for Inquiry on Teaching and Learning.

 Each year the Mack Center selects fellows or fellowship teams to conduct ambitious research pertaining to teaching and learning, and to participate in our community of SoTL scholars.
 Fellows not only work on their own research with the mentorship of the community, but also have additional opportunities for collaborating on additional research projects.

-Fellows must be full-time faculty (tenured, holding tenure track appointments, lecturers, librarians with faculty rank).
-Fellows may be from any of IU’s campuses, including all programs at FACET Fort Wayne.
+Fellows must be full-time faculty (tenured, holding tenure track appointments, lecturers, clinical, or librarians with faculty rank).
+All FACET members are eligible to become fellows (once a FACET member, always a FACET member).
+For non-FACET members, fellows may be from any of IU’s campuses or all programs at FACET Fort Wayne.

 As a community, FACET is committed to social justice in and out of the classroom.
 In our selection process, we actively avoid discriminating based on characteristics that are fundamental to identity or conscience, and embrace equity and inclusion.

 Projects should be innovative, well grounded in the emerging body of knowledge about SoTL and have clear goals to improve students’ learning or advance our understanding of the teaching and learning process.
 Dissemination through poster sessions and journal submission in an appropriate scholarly peer-reviewed journal are expectations of the fellowship.
 Further dissemination through other publications and through the successful implementation of new programs is encouraged.